-Jerry and Cynthia Hogan (the "Debtors") filed for bankruptcy protection on November 3, 2004.
+Jerry and Cynthia Hogan (the 'Debtors') filed for bankruptcy protection on November 3, 2004.
 FMC was listed as a creditor on Debtors' Schedule D secured by a 1997 Ford Explorer (with an \$18,672.00 claim, of which \$6,150 was secured and \$12,522 was an unsecured deficiency).
 On December 6, 2004, Debtors' Section 341 Meeting of Creditors was held and concluded.
 The bar date for filing proofs of claim was March 7, 2005.
 The court confirmed the Debtors' Chapter 13 plan on November 28, 2005 and also entered an Order on Debtors' Objection to Claims contained in the plan on the same date, disallowing each of the claims to which the Debtors objected in their plan (including FMC's).
+1 plan and sustaining the claim objections in the plan.
+To date, FMC has received no disbursements since the filling of its claim.